th0ran/thedegreeshow_wp/README.md

 # The Degree Show 2014 wordpress theme
 __For the ravensbourne 2014 show - http://www.ravensbourne.ac.uk/__

+## Please see the latest version in branch v2.

 Soon to be made up of all sorts of cool stuff.

 * Uses Bootstrap 3.0, see docs - http://getbootstrap.com/